madisonbrown/yule/README.md

 <b>Why use it?</b>
 Cascading Style Sheets (CSS), the standard method of structuring in web applications, simply doesn't cut it.
-Not only does CSS lack several important capabilities, it is also implemented inconsistently accross platforms, and is not reimplemented often enough to keep up with the fast-paced evolution of the web.
-The result is is that in order to achieve relatively simple layout structures, often one must implement a long series of hacks and workarounds that increases development time and ultimately leads to fragile, dificult-to-maintain applications.
+Not only does CSS lack several important capabilities, it is also implemented inconsistently accross platforms, and is not re-implemented often enough to keep up with the fast-paced evolution of the web.
+The result is is that in order to achieve relatively simple layout structures, often one must implement a long series of hacks and workarounds that increases development time and ultimately leads to fragile, difficult-to-maintain applications.

 Consider that one cannot do the following using CSS alone: